CBAM-FM

+Programming

+CBAM-FM has a local wake-up news and interview program, "Information Morning Moncton" with Jonna Brewer from 6 to 8:30 weekdays.
+It shares a weekday afternoon show with other CBC Radio One stations in New Brunswick, "Shift".
+From Halifax, it shares a midday magazine show on weekdays, "Maritime Noon", as well as some weekend shows and newscasts.

+Every November, CBAM-FM hosts a local radiothon for the Dr. Georges-L. Dumont Hospital Foundation, with proceeds going to the Tree of Hope Campaign.
+This radiothon airs only on CBAM-FM.

 History

+CRCA

-The Canadian Radio Broadcasting Commission owned and operated a station in Moncton under the call letters CRCA, which has previously been CNR Radio station CNRA.
-The station was closed down in on October 31, 1933 in anticipation of the construction of a more powerful transmitter in nearby Sackville that would cover the Maritime provinces.
+The Canadian Radio Broadcasting Commission owned and operated a station in Moncton under the call sign CRCA, which had previously been CNR Radio station CNRA.
+The station was taken off the air in on October 31, 1933.
+Plans were made for the construction of a more powerful transmitter in nearby Sackville that would cover the Maritime provinces.

 The CRBC was closed down in 1936 and replaced by the CBC, which inherited the project.
+It took another three years for the CBC to establish radio service in the area.

-CBA 1070 AM
+CBA

-On April 8, 1939, the station signed on as CBA, a 50,000-watt clear-channel station at 1050 AM.
-It was the CBC's clear-channel outlet for the Maritime provinces, heard in the daytime over much of New Brunswick, Nova Scotia and Prince Edward Island, and at night audible over much of Eastern Canada and the Northeastern United States.
+The new station signed on as CBA on April 8, 1939.
+It was a 50,000-watt Class I-B station at 1050 AM.
+CBA was the CBC's clear-channel outlet for the Maritime provinces, heard in the daytime over much of New Brunswick, Nova Scotia and Prince Edward Island, and at night audible over much of Eastern Canada and the Northeastern United States.